 Broken (B) - The "B" indicates broken leaf grades when added in front of any of the above grades.
 Most often seen as Broken Orange Pekoe (BOP).
 Broken teas usually infuse more quickly than whole leaf varieties.

 Flowery (Broken) Orange Pekoe (FOP, FBOP) - Orange pekoe grade which includes some "tips" or leaf buds.
 May be whole leaf or broken.

 Golden Flowery Orange Pekoe (GFOP) - Indicates a flowery orange pekoe with "tips" and flowers that are golden in color.

 Tippy Golden Flowery Orange Pekoe (TGFOP) - Flowery Orange Pekoe with a larger percentage of golden tips.

-Special Finest Tippy Golden Flowery Orange Pekoe (SFTGOP) - Usually an estate's finest teas.
+Special Finest Tippy Golden Flowery Orange Pekoe (SFTGFOP) - Usually an estate's finest teas.
 Comprised mainly of golden flowers, leaf buds, and the youngest tea leaves.

 The number one (1) following any of the above grades indicates that this is the best product at this grade from the estate.
 The definition of "best" is left to the estate.

 What does "Flush" mean?

 Estate teas can also be identified as "1st flush", "2nd flush", or "Autumnal flush".
 This simply indicates when the tea was harvested.
 The Spring harvest is 1st flush, second flush is usually a summer picking.
 Autumnal flush is as the name implies, a fall harvest.
 Some growing regions also produce Winter picked teas.
 One harvest time is not necessarily better than another, but harvest time does affect the flavor profile of a tea.
 Later harvests tend to be more mellow, or less spectacular, depending on the point of view.